demenciel/demenciel/README.md

 ### 🎯 Current Focus
 - **Upwork:** Expanding Solutions TechnoSaaS’s portfolio with client collaborations.
-- **Open Source:** Building and sharing tools to empower developers.
+- **Weedlogger:** Finalizing the product to stabilize and prepare for commercialization.
 - **Entrepreneurship:** Delivering innovative SaaS solutions with TechnoSaaS.

 <!---